3D Point Cloud Laser Scan Surveys

 Powers & Tiltman can provide you with 3D laser scanning and point cloud data sets using industry leading Leica Cyclone and Cloudworx software software.

 Due to advances in technology, we can scan a site and collect a vast amount of spatial data at 1 million measured points per second, delivering it in HDR imaging up to a range of 270m.
 Our laser scanner picks up millions of points in any one area at speed giving a photographic quality to the plans which can be used for anything from panoramic walk-throughs to the final as-constructed layouts of a building.

 3D laser scanner data is processed in the industry’s leading 3D point cloud software suite, which consists of Leica Cyclone stand-alone software and Leica CloudWorx plug-in tools for CAD systems.

 Point Cloud Survey Taken Using a Leica P40 ScanStation ready to be turned into a line drawing or inserted into Revit

-Scanned Elevations of a Proposed New Hotel in Liverpool
+Scanned Elevations of the proposed Dixie Dean Hotel in Liverpool

 The benefits of 3D laser scanning surveys: